ricsam/richie-rpc/BUILD.md

 **Prerequisites:**
 1. Packages must be built (`bun run build`)
 2. You must be logged in to npm (`npm login`)
-3. You must have publish rights to @rfetch scope
+3. You must have publish rights to @richie-rpc scope

 **What happens:**
 1. Verifies all packages are built
-2. Publishes `@rfetch/core` first
+2. Publishes `@richie-rpc/core` first
 3. Waits 3 seconds
 4. Publishes dependent packages
 5. Shows summary of published packages